lhovon/how2sde/README.md

 Welcome to the wonderful world of software engineering, the modern world's wizardry guild, where incantations and arcane knowledge form the day-to-day, mythical forefathers have legends written about them and the holy grail of AGI has been 10 years away for the past 100 years.
 This document will be an evolving list of resources/suggested learning topics that I deem important for becoming a software engineer, as well as complementary topics to be more well rounded.

 Software engineering is an enormous field with a wide range of niches and sub-fields, each with their relevant lore, coding practices, preferred languages, useful algorithms, math, etc. and it is not feasible for me to cover all of it, primarily due to lack of knowledge, hence this document will be more focused on learning the necessary to become a typical "backend" engineer, one of the most common types of engineer in entreprise and elligible to get that sweet big tech gig, or work for a variety of large institutions as well as a lot of startups and SMEs.
-Other types of software engineers might be "systems" engineers who work at a lower ["level of abstraction"](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) (i.e. "closer to the metal") - they often do more "hardcore" work using more math, fancy data structures and algos, think deeply about performance - and frontend engineers who do web development, think about UX, accessibility and work closely with designers.
+Other types of software engineers might be "systems" engineers who work at a lower ["level of abstraction"](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) (i.e. "closer to the metal") - they often do more "hardcore" work using more math, fancy data structures and algos, think deeply about performance - frontend engineers who do web development, think about UX, accessibility and work closely with designers and mobile engineers who build applications for mobile devices, writing "native" Android or iOS applications, or cross platform applications using technologies like React Native.
 Note that software engineering is a completetly separate function from entreprise IT which handles things like managing the company's internal network infrastructure, employee credentials, devices and system administration and are very concerned about security.

 Backend engineers write server code that powers the backend of applications and deal with flows of data to and from clients.
 A backend engineer can call themselves "full-stack" should they also learn enough front-end to implement their features end-to-end.
 Backend engineers mostly write "services" (server programs) defining useful APIs (set of functions you can invoke on the services - the program's interface) to serve data to their clients.
 These services often work together with other services (often in a microservice architecture - as opposed to monolithic) implementing separation of concern, as well as interacting with data stores.
 Backend engineers generally write code in [type-safe](https://en.wikipedia.org/wiki/Type_safety), [compiled](https://en.wikipedia.org/wiki/Compiler) languages like Java (and other JVM based languages like Kotlin, Scala), C++, Rust, Go, etc. with a target platform (the runtime environment) of a [UNIX-based](https://en.wikipedia.org/wiki/Unix) server (technically if you're using a JVM language, the target platform is the JVM but what I mean is your code is going to run on a UNIX server).
 Engineers also write automated tests to ensure the code does what it is supposed to, and to catch potential regressions when that code evolves.
 They use version control systems and repositories to collaborate with other programmers and manage the evolution and storage of code.